brsbl/jukebox-app/README.md

-Unfinished music-related slot machine game using Spotify's API
+Unfinished music-related slot machine game using Spotify's API and React

 **Basic mechanics:**
 1. Enter 3 artists' names and the app will return 3 related artists (generated at random) and each artists' most recent album